senyboy10/IceCreamSiteTemplate/README.md

 # IceCreamSiteTemplate

-This is a simple and very responsive website for a museum of Candy that I built/learned from my web development bootcamp
+This is a simple and very responsive static website for a museum of Candy that I built/learned from my web development bootcamp

 Use of Bootstrap 4:
   Navbar, toggle icon,